Andrios17/T1A3---Library-CLI/README.md

 The code snippet above shows the backbone of the logic to allow users to place a book on loan.

-It firstly calls the upon the ```display_lubrary_multi_function()``` which displays all books in the library to the user.
-This allowes the user to view all books in the library for ease access.
+It firstly calls upon the ```display_library_multi_function()``` which displays all books in the library to the user.
+This allows the user to view all books in the library for ease access.

-The user will prompted to enter a book as long as there is a book in the library.
+The user will be prompted to enter a book as long as there is a book in the library.
 Once the user has entered the book they desire to place on loan, they will be prompted to add the loanees Name, Contact PH and Address details.
 All of which will be added to the dictionary of the book which is located in the JSON file.

 When this occurs, the loan will be time stamped using the ```time_stamp()``` function.
 This is completed to allow the user to view any overdue books in another feature of the program.